 No formal dress code now exists for the Dunklin R-5 Schools.
 However, children are expected to be clothed appropriately for school activities, and in a manner that conforms to the general community standards.
-The courts have recognized certain restrictions on student's apparel to be reasonable when they have affected 1.) the safety of students, 2.) health of students, 3.) rudiments of decency, and 4.)
-A material and substantial disruption which would interfere with the instructional program.
+The courts have recognized certain restrictions on student's apparel to be reasonable when they have affected 1.) the safety of students, 2.) health of students, 3.) rudiments of decency, and 4.) a material and substantial disruption which would interfere with the instructional program.
 It is felt that good manners, rather than formal dress codes, preclude male students from wearing hats in the school building.

 We ask that parents not allow students to come to school with clothing that displays vulgar, provocative, violent, discriminatory or otherwise inappropriate writing, pictures or symbols.
 It is recommended that shorts or skirts be fingertip length (when hands are dropped to the side.)
-Sleeveless shirts should cover entire back from shoulder to shoulder.
-Students should not wear shirts with large cut-out arm holes or those which expose their midriff or cleavage to school.
+Sleeveless shirts should have at least 2 inch wide straps.
+Students should not wear shirts with large cut-out arm holes or those which expose their midriff to school.
 Undergarments should not be visible at any time.